-Shelton State Community College offers competitive scholarships to qualified students.
-Scholarship applications are available on the Shelton State website, www.sheltonstate.edu, in the Counseling Center on the Martin Campus, and from high school counselors.
-Applications must be submitted on Shelton State Community College Scholarship Application forms and accompanied by a copy of the high school transcript and other college transcripts, if applicable.
-Properly completed applications should be submitted to the college official noted on the scholarship application by date published.
-Scholarships are awarded by semester based upon availability.
-For scholarship requirements and deadlines, refer to the specific scholarship application.
+Shelton State Community College offers competitive full or partial scholarships to qualified students.
+Scholarship information and applications are available on the Shelton State website, www.sheltonstate.edu, in the Counseling Center on the Martin Campus, Room 128 in the Administration Building on the Fredd Campus, and from high school counselors.
+For specific scholarship requirements and deadlines, refer to the specific scholarship information.